paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-203-general-matters.md

 <a id="section-3070"></a>
 ## § 3070.
-Limitation on acquisition of excess supplies
-**(a) Two-Year Supply.—** The Secretary of Defense may not incur any obligation against a stock fund of the Department of Defense for the acquisition of any item of supply if that acquisition is likely to result in an on-hand inventory (excluding war reserves) of that item of supply in excess of two years of operating stocks.

-**(b) Exceptions.—** The head of a procuring activity may authorize the acquisition of an item of supply in excess of the limitation contained in subsection (a) if that activity head determines in writing—

-(1) that the acquisition is necessary to achieve an economical order quantity and will not result in an on-hand inventory (excluding war reserves) in excess of three years of operating stocks and that the need for the item is unlikely to decline during the period for which the acquisition is made; or

-(2) that the acquisition is necessary for purposes of maintaining the industrial base or for other reasons of national security.
+Repealed.
+Pub.
+L. 119–60, div.
+A, title VIII, § 811(a)(2), Dec.
+18, 2025, 139 Stat.
+948]

 ### Statutory Notes

-#### Prior Provisions
+Section, added Pub.
+L. 102–190, div.
+A, title III, § 317(a), Dec.
+5, 1991, 105 Stat.
+1338, § 2213; renumbered § 3070, Pub.
+L. 116–283, div.
+A, title XVIII, § 1807(g)(1), Jan.
+1, 2021, 134 Stat.
+4159; amended Pub.
+L. 118–159, div.
+A, title VIII, § 812, Dec.
+23, 2024, 138 Stat.
+1979, related to limitation on acquisition of excess supplies.

 A prior section 3070 was renumbered [section 7070 of this title](./chapter-707-the-army.md#section-7070).

 A prior section 3071, acts Aug.
 10, 1956, ch.
 1041, 70A Stat.
 169; Sept.
 7, 1962, Pub.
 L. 87–649, § 6(a)(2), (3), 76 Stat.
 494; Nov.
 8, 1967, Pub.
 L. 90–130, § 1(8)(C), 81 Stat.
 374, prescribed composition of Women’s Army Corps and provided for a Director, a Deputy Director, and other positions for Women’s Army Corps, prior to repeal by Pub.
 L. 95–485, title VIII, § 820(b), Oct.
 20, 1978, 92 Stat.
 1627.

-#### Amendments
-2021—Pub.
-L. 116–283 renumbered [section 2213 of this title](./chapter-131-planning-and-coordination.md#section-2213) as this section.

-#### Effective Date of 2021 Amendment
-Amendment by Pub.
-L. 116–283 effective Jan.
-1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
-L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 <a id="section-3072"></a>
 ## § 3072.
-Comptroller General assessment of acquisition programs and efforts
+Comptroller General assessment of acquisition programs and initiatives
-**(a) Assessment Required.—** The Comptroller General of the United States shall submit to the congressional defense committees an annual assessment of selected acquisition programs and efforts of the Department of Defense by March 30th of each year from 2020 through 2026.
+**(a) Assessment Required.—** The Comptroller General of the United States shall submit to the congressional defense committees an annual assessment of selected acquisition programs and initiatives of the Department of Defense by March 30th of each year from 2020 through 2029.

 **(b) Analyses To Be Included.—** The assessment required under subsection (a) shall include—

-(1) a macro analysis of how well acquisition programs and efforts are performing and reasons for that performance;
+(1) a macro analysis of how well acquisition programs and initiatives are performing and reasons for that performance;

-(2) a discussion of selected organizational, policy, and legislative changes, as determined appropriate by the Comptroller General, and the potential implications for execution and oversight of programs and efforts; and

-(3) specific analyses of individual acquisition programs and efforts.
+(2) specific analyses of individual acquisition programs and initiatives; and

+(3) other issues as determined appropriate by the Comptroller General.

-**(c) Acquisition Programs and Efforts to Be Considered.—** The assessment required under subsection (a) shall consider the following programs and efforts:
+**(c) Acquisition Programs and Initiatives to Be Considered.—** The assessment required under subsection (a) shall consider the following programs and initiatives:

 (1) Selected weapon systems, as determined appropriate by the Comptroller General.

-(2) Selected information technology systems and efforts, including defense business systems, networks, and software-intensive systems, as determined appropriate by the Comptroller General.
+(2) Selected information technology systems and initiatives, including defense business systems, networks, and software-intensive systems, as determined appropriate by the Comptroller General.

-(3) Selected prototyping and rapid fielding activities and efforts, as determined appropriate by the Comptroller General.
+(3) Selected prototyping and rapid fielding activities and initiatives, as determined appropriate by the Comptroller General.

 ### Statutory Notes